La caza. Tramuntana

 La caza.
-Tramuntana is a Spanish limited crime television series starring Megan Montaner, Alain Hernández and Félix Gómez set in the island of Mallorca.
-It serves as sequel/second season to La caza.
-Monteperdido.
-It was followed up by La caza.
-Guadiana.
+Tramuntana is a Spanish limited crime television series starring Megan Montaner, Alain Hernández, and Félix Gómez set in the island of Mallorca.
+It is the second series/season of La caza.

 Premise

 The fiction is set in Tramuntana, a fictional village in the Serra de Tramuntana mountain range, in the Mediterranean island of Mallorca.
 The events take place a year after the solving of the case of the girls of Monteperdido, in which agents Sara Campos and Víctor Gamero took part.

 The plot starts with the murder of Bernat Cervera.
 Sara Campos assumes the investigation, partnering with Gamero.
 She also has to deal with Sgt.
 Selva, a cocky and overbearing agent.
 But as the case is solved and the murderer is identified, new questions arise.